• Skip to primary navigation

 The original PFAS chemicals are called “long-chain” because they have a long carbon and fluorine chain.
 This includes Teflon and its related chemicals (also known as PFOA, or C8).
 Unfortunately, most of us have high levels of PFOA in our bodies, with more than 99% of Americans having PFOA in their serum.

-In other words, you want to try and avoid PFAS exposure, and thus traditional non-stick cookware as much as you can.
-One of the easiest ways to avoid PFAS and PFOAs is to avoid any non-stick or Teflon coated cookware, including pots, pans and bakeware (baking sheets, muffin pans, donut pans etc).
+In other words, you want to try and avoid PFAS exposure, and one of the easiest ways to avoid PFAS and PFOAs is to avoid any non-stick or Teflon coated cookware, including pots, pans and bakeware.

-Risks of ceramic cookware
+Risks of ceramic cookware:

 Whether ceramic cookware is safe really depends on the type of ceramic cookware you are using, as not all ceramic cookware is created equally.
 When looking at ceramic cookware you can get pure ceramic cookware, ceramic coated or ceramic enameled cookware, or glazed ceramic cookware.
 It is the ceramic coated cookware, the ceramic enameled cookware, and the glazed ceramic cookware that you need to be cautious of and I will review why in the following sections.

-Nanoparticles in ceramic coated cookware
+1. Nanoparticles in ceramic coated cookware

 This is a problem because eating nano titanium dioxide has been shown to cause many different health issues including causing harmful effects on fertility, damaging the liver, heart, brain, kidneys, as well as altering the gut microbiome.
 Titanium dioxide nano particles can also build up in and damage reproductive organs, affect the development of ovum and sperm, harm the growth and development of offspring, cause inflammation in the intestines and cause cancer.

 So, if your ceramic coated pots or pans are in perfect condition (no scratches or signs of use) and you don’t heat them to excess you should be safe.
 However, once the surface of those pots, pans, and other cookware items have any scratches or imperfections they would no longer be safe to use.
-And in my experience, the coatings on these ceramic coated cookware tend to break down rather quickly, usually within the first year or two of use, meaning you would need to replace your cookware every 1-2 years which is not only costly, but also bad for the environment.
+And in my experience, the coatings on these ceramic coated cookware tend to break down rather quickly, usually within the first year of use, meaning you would need to replace your cookware every 1-2 years which is not only costly, but also bad for the environment.

 Another thing to note is that some brands will label their cookware as ceramic enameled, when it technically isn't (the processes used to make ceramic coatings and ceramic enamel are very different).
 Be careful because you don't want to confuse the two.
 It is the ceramic coated cookware that has been found to release titanium dioxide nanoparticles.
-So if a brand or a store calls cookware ceramic enameled, when it is actually ceramic coated, you could be unknowingly buying cookware that could end up releasing titanium dioxide nanoparticles into your food.
+So if a brand calls cookware ceramic enameled, when it is actually ceramic coated, you could be unknowingly buying cookware that could end up releasing titanium dioxide nanoparticles into your food.

-Glazed ceramic cookware
+4. Glazed ceramic cookware

 Another potential issue with ceramic cookware can be the coatings and glazes used to seal the ceramic.
 Some of these glazes can contain harmful chemicals or materials including heavy metals that can leach into food.
 There are even case reports of people getting lead toxicity from glazed ceramic cookware.
 So when looking at ceramic cookware you want to look for brands that use a pure ceramic glaze, and test their glazes for heavy metals to ensure they are safe.